MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver/deployr-api-reference-guide.md

 If these credentials are verified by the DeployR server, then we say that the user is an *authenticated* user.
 An *authenticated* user is granted access to the full API, allowing the user to work on [projects](#projects-on-the-api), submit or schedule [jobs](#jobs-on-the-api) and work with [repository-managed](#repository-on-the-api) files and scripts.

->[!NOTE]
->Please refer to the section [Working with User APIs](https://deployr.revolutionanalytics.com/documents/dev/api-doc/guide/single.html#workingusers) for a detailed description of all user-related APIs.
+Refer to the section [Working with User APIs](https://deployr.revolutionanalytics.com/documents/dev/api-doc/guide/single.html#workingusers) for a detailed description of all user-related APIs.

 **Pre-Authenticated Users**